OSGeo/PROJ/docs/source/operations/operations_computation.rst

 --------------------------------------------------------

-With the above example of two geographic CRS, that have an identified identifier, (projinfo internally resolves NAD27 to EPSG:4267 and NAD83 to EPSG:4269) the algorithm will first research in the coordinate operation related tables of the proj.db if there are records that list direct transformations between the source and the target CRS.
+With the above example of two geographic CRS, that have an identified identifier, (:program:`projinfo` internally resolves NAD27 to EPSG:4267 and NAD83 to EPSG:4269) the algorithm will first research in the coordinate operation related tables of the proj.db if there are records that list direct transformations between the source and the target CRS.
 The